 About the Hunts Point CTP

-The Hunts Point Clean Trucks Program (Program) is a unique and exciting environmental initiative led by the New York City Department of Transportation (NYCDOT) aiming to promote sustainable transportation and a cleaner environment in the South Bronx, New York.
-The Program targets truck owners serving the Hunts Point and Port Morris communities and offers attractive rebate incentives (PDF, download Acrobat Reader) for the purchase of advanced transportation technologies and alternative fuels such as new diesel, hybrid electric, compressed natural gas, and battery electric vehicles.
-Rebate incentives are also available for truck scrappage and the installation of exhaust retrofit technologies.
+The Hunts Point Clean Trucks Program (HPCTP) is a unique and exciting environmental initiative led by the New York City Department of Transportation (NYCDOT) aiming to promote sustainable transportation and a cleaner environment in the South Bronx, New York.
+The Program targets truck owners serving the Hunts Point and Port Morris communities and offers attractive rebate incentives (PDF, download Acrobat Reader) for the purchase of advanced transportation technologies and alternative fuels such as new diesel, hybrid electric, compressed natural gas, and battery electric trucks.
+Rebate incentives are also available for the installation of exhaust retrofit technologies.

 Goals and Objectives

-The Hunts Point Clean Trucks Program (HPCTP) prides itself in its mission to provide rebate incentives for the purchase of “cleaner trucks for a greener South Bronx.”
-Through the use of advanced transportation technologies and cleaner fuels the Program will replace up to 500 older trucks with newer and more environmentally friendly vehicles.
+The Hunts Point Clean Trucks Program prides itself in its mission to provide rebate incentives for the purchase of “cleaner trucks for a greener South Bronx.”
+Through the use of advanced transportation technologies and cleaner fuels, the Program has already replaced up to 500 older trucks with newer and more environmentally friendly vehicles.
 The overall goal is to reduce diesel pollution and improve air quality and public health.
 In order to implement a successful Program, the NYCDOT and its Program Partners understand the importance of building strong relationships and partnerships with members of the Bronx community.
 For this reason, the Program looks to engage stakeholders, government agencies and the local community in every step of this initiative.